“It’s already boring” -some nameless little kid.

 I’m joking, right?
 No, I’m afraid not.
 Rubber was a movie that was written and directed by the French director Quentin Dupieux.
 Never heard of him?
 There is a good reason.
 This jerk was confident that his work was so brilliant that the audience would be too dumb to get it.
 Because of this, he included a long explanation at the beginning of the movie as to how some components of movies were made for no reason.
 He then repeated the same empty soliloquy at the end of the movie as well.
 Oh, I get it.
 You just suck at making movies.

-I agreed to review a couple of movies as favor for a great friend, Ted Barrus, the Fire-Breathing Idiot of YouTube fame.
-The first one was Hobo With a Shotgun, which was a near masterpiece.
+Hobo With a Shotgun, was was a near masterpiece.
 Rubber, on the other hand, was about as far from a masterpiece as you could get.
 Rubber was a void, a total bust, and the reason was the director and writer, Quentin Dupieux.
 This movie had potential as a delightfully camp horror film, but this disaster had no such bones.
 Rubber also tried to be some sort of hip, wink-wink comedy, but again, achieved no such goal.
 The director was too caught up in trying to force-feed the audience his imagined craft and his self-indulgent art, to actually make a watchable movie.
 The biggest failure was his attempt to go outside the movie with the characters and “explain things”.
 Dupieux just could not get out of his own way in this movie and seemed more intent on cleverly trying to break the fourth wall than making a enjoyable film.
 This is too bad as Rubber could have been a decent black humor film, but it lost its way along that desert highway.

 Pretentious and unwatchable are adjectives that are thrown around a lot in movie reviews, but there is no avoiding those words when describing this botched effort of a movie.
 There were some nicely shot scenes of the wayward tire and the desert landscape and the scenes of the tire’s hi-jinks at the motel were the best in the movie.
 The tire should have been the focus of the show, but the preachy writer and director traded a blowout for a flat, and failed to fully exploit the vulcanized star of the show.